Skip to main content

 The consequences of failing to post financial security under CARM are immediate and operationally disruptive.

-Loss of RPP privileges: Without valid financial security on file, CBSA revokes your Release Prior to Payment privileges.
-This is not a warning or a grace period — it is an automatic consequence.
+Loss of RPP privileges: Without valid financial security on file, you cannot participate in Release Prior to Payment.

 Goods held at the border: Every shipment you import will be held at the port of entry.
 CBSA will not release your goods until all duties, taxes, and fees are paid in full.
 This means: